Sampling Constrained Asynchronous Communication: How to Sleep Efficiently: Proofs

-the detectors do not see even one $P_1$-generated sample with probability asymptotically bounded away from zero.
-This, in turn, implies that the delay is exponential (whenever the false-alarm probability vanishes).
+then any detector, irrespective of delay, will take only $P_0$-generated samples with probability asymptotically tending to one.
+This, in turn, will imply that the delay is exponential, since by assumption the false-alarm probability vanishes.